Setup continuous deployment to Azure Government using Visual Studio Team Services

 Azure Government clouds provide private and semi-isolated locations for specific Government or other services, separate from the normal Azure services.
 Highest levels of privacy have been adopted for these clouds, including restricted data access policies.

-Azure Government clouds are completely isolated environments and require unique Azure endpoints to manage the services offered there.
+Azure Government clouds require unique Azure endpoints to manage the services offered there.
 They support authentication using management certificate, user credentials or service principal for requests to the service management APIs.

 Visual Studio Team Services enables requests to Azure environments with a CD process using service endpoints (Azure classic service endpoint for requests using management certificate or credentials, Azure resource manager service endpoint for requests using service principal authentication).